SIDDHANTKOHLI123/Projects-/snapchat/readme.md

 There are bunch of filters which you can try
 -------------------------

-This will capture your live video and then put a filter on top of it from folder filtes.
+This will capture your live video and then put a filter on top of it from folder filters.
 The current filter is star.png
 --------------------------

 Run the main file with main.py in terminal